The photo above shows Mr. Szukala.

 The MIG Team continues to work on a variety of projects and cooperate with OMIG and law enforcement agencies as required and/or necessary.
 Under the County’s agreements with OMIG and other State agencies, the MIG Team is restricted from commenting on ongoing or recently completed Medicaid audits while OMIG reviews the results and considers State action.

-The MIG Team, which features three employees, is funded through the State under a 2012 agreement.
+The MIG Team, which features four employees, is funded through the State under a 2012 agreement.